NVIDIA/cub/README.md

 <br><hr>
 <h3>Development Process</h3>

+CUB and thrust depends on each other.
+To build CUB, you need to clone the same version of thrust.

 CUB uses the [CMake build system](https://cmake.org/) to build unit tests, examples, and header tests.
 To build CUB as a developer, the following recipe should be followed: